 The Law Firm of Jarrett & Price routinely handles contested and uncontested divorces in Savannah, Chatham County, Georgia.
-With offices on Eisenhower Drive, we are located less than 15 minutes from the Chatham County Courthouse.
+Our office is located just south of Forsyth Park on West Henry Street and we are minutes from the Chatham County Courthouse.

 In addition to divorce, our attorneys represent clients facing custody issues, legitimation and adoptions.
 If you have a family law situation that may require going to Court, do not try to navigate the system on your own.
 You need a knowledgeable attorney who is well-versed in the law, familiar with the local courts, and willing to fight for your rights.